rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 In addition to sending event records to receivers, a publisher also sends subscription lifecycle state change notifications when lifecycle events related to subscription management occur.

 Subscription state change notifications are generated per receiver, and are injected into the event stream of datastore update notifications for that receiver.
-These notifications MUST NOT be dropped or filtered.
+These notifications MUST NOT be dropped or filtered.  **TODO, would it be better for lifecycle events to be generated per subscription (i.e., to preserve sequence numbers if there are multiple receivers).**

-The complete set of subscription state change notifications is described in the following subsections.

 Future extensions, or implementations MAY provide additional details in the notifications through the use of YANG augmentations to add data nodes into the notification structures.

+The complete set of subscription state change notifications is described in the following subsections:

 ## "subscription-started"